Willy Wonka’s factory without all the horrid child-killing? Mecca with alcohol? How would you describe your bucket lister?

 The transition between electric and gasoline powered drives isn’t noticeable unless you’re looking for it.
 In fact, it’s not meant to feel like a hybrid at all.
 Driving the Alabama highway on my last miles into Muscle Shoals, the mind meanders like the Tennessee River.
 I start singing along to the radio, appropriately playing Lynyrd Skynyrd as though we’d requested it, “’cause I don’t feel like a hybrid, and this ‘brid don’t never change.”
 OK, so it ain’t Shakespeare but . . .

 Speaking of the actual meaning of hybrid, this car includes a regenerative braking system and regular, umm you know, brakes.
 You can maximize the efficiency of the former by getting to know the cruise control well at highway speeds.
 It also warms up your fingers for playing music at the end of a day’s driving.
-I slowly rolled into the Shoals HOTEL parking lot, breathless with anticipation for the night to begin and as giddy as a maiden on her wedding night.
+I slowly rolled into the Shoals Hotel parking lot, breathless with anticipation and as giddy as a maiden on her wedding night.

 The Producer knows Sheryl Crow, Carrie Underwood, Keith Urban and … me.